tum83/cc100/2_installation/setup.md

 ![img](./img/trend.png "Google search trends for popular editors")

-And here is the same image inserted as a URL:
+And here is the same image inserted as a URL (in the markdown file on GitHub, `setup.md`, this link will be rendered as an image, but not in the `setup.org` file):

 ![img](https://github.com/birkenkrahe/cc100/blob/main/2_installation/img/trend.png)

-And here is the link to the image:
+And here is the link to the image - when viewing `setup.org` in Emacs, you can open links with `C-c C-o` (`org-open-at-point`).

 ![img](https://github.com/birkenkrahe/cc100/raw/main/2_installation/img/trend.png)